Key takeaways

 Considerations for aggressive investors with higher risk tolerance

-If you seek to generate portfolio growth, you should be aware that today’s higher inflation, rising interest rate environment can impact the performance of various investments.
+If you seek to generate portfolio growth, you should be aware that today’s higher inflation and rising interest rates can impact the performance of various investments.
 Here are some tactical considerations to keep in mind:

 Maximize 401(k) savings strategies